Environment

 Raw materials and chemical substances such as intermediates and active ingredients of development compounds and of pharmaceuticals that are used in pharmaceutical research and manufacturing processes have the risk of causing adverse impacts on human health and ecosystems.
 If water pollution and resulting harm is caused by our business activities, there may be serious impacts on stakeholders in the region and great impacts on our business.

-For substances for which the hazard profiles are known and controlled under laws and regulations, we assess their risk by monitoring concentrations in effluent from our manufacturing plants and research institutes.
+For substances for which the hazard profiles are known and controlled under laws and regulations, we assess their risks by monitoring concentrations in wastewater from our manufacturing plants and research institutes.
 In addition, for chemical substances with unknown environmental hazards, such as synthetic intermediates and active ingredients of products under development and of pharmaceuticals, we assess their risks using their effects on aquatic organisms as indicators.

 Measures